Ragol Al Mostaheel

 Ragol Al Mostaheel (رجل المستحيل) (also transliterated as Rajul al Mustaheel) (The Man of the Impossible) is an action series of books written by Egyptian author Nabil Farouk and published by Modern Arab Association as a part of Rewayat.
 160 titles were published from 1984 to 2009.

-The novels' main protagonist, Adham Sabry Muhammad Al Masry, is a highly trained military commando, employing mixed martial art techniques into his style, and is often involved in espionage missions that would be deemed impossible.
+The novels' main protagonist, Adham Sabry Muhammad Al Masry, is a secret agent for the Egyptian Intelligence and a highly trained military commando, employing mixed martial art techniques into his style, and is often involved in espionage missions that would be deemed impossible.
 He is also in love with his military colleague Mona Tawfeek and is in a constant struggle against his nemesis Sonia David Graham, who is also in love with Adham.
 Adham's portrait and all other's Ragol Al Mostaheel characters were inspired by the renowned Egyptian artist Ismail Diab.

 Among the most famous literary figures in the Arabic language, readers of the popular series in the Middle East think of Adham Sabry as the Egyptian counterpart of Ian Fleming's James Bond.